Code-Institute-Submissions/milestone-project-one-8/README.md

 [Tinypng](https://tinypng.com/) was used to compress images from high res state to maintain quality.

+Windows paint was also used to re-size larger images to a size which Tinypng would accept (5mb)

 ### Acknowledgements

-Stack Overflow was used to edit the default bootstrap4 navbar and the link can be found [here](https://stackoverflow.com/questions/42586729/bootstrap-4-change-hamburger-toggler-color)
+Stack Overflow was used to edit the default bootstrap4 navbar colors and the link can be found [here](https://stackoverflow.com/questions/43381596/bootstrap-4-navbar-color).

+The developer for this is [Zim](https://stackoverflow.com/users/171456/zim)

 Stack Overflow was also referenced to implement the hover effect of the images in the about services page and can be found [here](https://stackoverflow.com/questions/22675760/text-over-image-using-css-transitions)

+The developer for this is [cristofer Vilander](https://stackoverflow.com/users/1137696/christofer-vilander).

-The codeinstitute example site by Haley Schafer inspired the layout design and that page can be found [here](https://www.haleyschafer.com/)
+The codeinstitute example site by [Haley Schafer](https://www.haleyschafer.com/) inspired the layout design.

 The codeinsitute example cv mini project inspired the contact and get quote page and also the social media icons.